strangerstudios/pmpro-gift-aid/README.md

 This Add On allows you to add a checkbox to membership checkout so customers can opt in to Gift Aid.
 If you don’t know what Gift Aid is, you probably don’t need this.

-For more information please visit [www.paidmembershipspro.com/add-ons/gift-aid/](https://www.paidmembershipspro.com/add-ons/gift-aid/)
+For more information please visit [Paid Memberships Pro - Gift Aid](https://www.paidmembershipspro.com/add-ons/gift-aid/)

 ## Installation ##
 For detailed installation steps, visit the our [documentation](https://www.paidmembershipspro.com/add-ons/gift-aid/) page.